Section 06: pvalues

-Notes & Jupyter Notebook Aoyue Mao (2021), adapted from Danylo Lavrentovich, Irina Shlosman, Kevin Mizes notes from past years
+Notes & code adapted by Misha Gupta (2024) from Aoyue Mao, Danylo Lavrentovich, Irina Shlosman, Kevin Mizes notes from past years

 In this week's lecture, we learned what p-values exactly mean.
 They tell us given some null hypothesis on how data is generated, how surprising a particular observation is.